 The published medical research conclusively shows that costochondritis is NOT a general systemic or auto-immune inflammation - no matter what you’ve been told by your doctors, specialists or the popular medical sites.

 A 1994 research paper in the American Medical Association Archives of Internal Medicine by Disla et al found no higher inflammation levels in the blood samples of a group of costochondritis patients compared to a group without costochondritis.
-This is unequivocal.
+This is conclusive.
 That’s why just treating it like an inflammation does not work and does not fix it.

-Yes, it is nuts.
+Yes, this is nuts.
 The ‘-itis’ ending of the word ‘costochondritis’ means 'inflammation’.
 That term started to be used for the problem back in the 1960s, for no justified reason - it used to just be called ‘chest wall pain’.
-To busy doctors, it seemed like the word explained what the problem actually is, so they treated it like that.
+To busy doctors, it seemed like the word 'costochondritis' explained what the problem actually is, so they treated it like that.
 And most still do.

 But it’s not a “mysterious inflammation” arriving for no apparent reason from a clear blue sky.
 The rib joints round your front are moving excessively and straining simply because the rib joints round your back can’t move.

 Anti-inflammatory diets, medications, and even steroid shots can help things a bit.
 If you get your body's inflammation levels down generally, then that takes some of the heat out of the specific straining rib joints on your breastbone.
-But it doesn’t fix the ongoing straining - you do that by freeing up the tight rib joints around the back which are causing it.
-Cheeringly, this isn't usually difficult to do - MUCH easier than trying to find the magic pill or potion that will somehow miraculously disappear this "mysterious inflammation" that nobody understands.
+Also, if you have coeliac disease then a gluten-free diet will help, and if you're low in Vitamin D then correcting that with supplements will help that.